This article appeared in a February 2016 issue of the

 Last month, the Texas Board of Nursing released the 2015 pass rates for the National Council Licensure Examination (NCLEX)-RN exam.
 And you know what?
 Students in the DCCCD Nursing programs shined.

-The 2015 report shows that of the 70-plus associate degree nursing programs in Texas, Brookhaven and Mountain View are two of only seven colleges to achieve a pass rate of 95 percent or above.
+The 2015 report shows that of the 70-plus associate degree nursing programs in Texas, Brookhaven and Mountain View are two of only seven colleges to achieve a pass rate of 95% or above.
 That is outstanding!
 Students cite the hands-on training, lecture, skills labs and clinical experience at DCCCD as their main study material.

 At DCCCD, studying for an associate degree in nursing is a full-time program that includes hospital rotations involving both day and evening hours.
 Every student participates in a wide variety of procedures and learns through daily, hands-on training.